SuperblocksHQ/superblocks-lab-wiki/Development-Process.md

 ## Iterations
 We will work in 3 weeks iterations on the items on the roadmap.
 All the work is organized by milestones, which subsequently will be broken down into user stories and tasks.

-At the end of each iteration we want to have a version of Studio that can be used by the Superblocks community.
+At the end of each iteration we want to have a version of Superblocks Lab that can be used by the Superblocks community.
 The work planned during an iteration is captured in the iteration plan (see [[Iteration Plans]]).
 The feature highlights of each iteration are highlighted in the release notes.

 ## Planning